rpy2/rpy2/doc/source/overview.rst

 Naturally RPy2 is inspired by RPy, but also by A. Belopolskys's contributions that were waiting to be included into RPy.

-This effort can be seen as a rewrite of the RPy package.
+This effort can be seen as a redesign and rewrite of the RPy package.

 Installation
 ------------